Skip to Content

 Ants are one of the most common insects found in Treasure Valley homes.
 While Idaho has several species that regularly show up indoors, most enter for just a few simple reasons: food, water, warmth, and shelter.
 Understanding what brings ants inside makes it much easier to stop the problem before a full infestation develops.

 Ants belong to the family Formicidae and typically appear brown or black with narrow waists and segmented bodies.
-Globally, more than 12,000 species exist, and although many ants play beneficial roles in the environment, they become a nuisance quickly when they locate a steady food or moisture source inside a home.
+Many ants play beneficial roles outdoors, but they become a nuisance quickly when they locate steady food or moisture sources inside a structure.

 Ants are highly efficient foragers.
 Once a worker ant discovers a resource, it lays down a pheromone trail that recruits the rest of the colony to follow.
 The most common attractants inside Idaho homes include: